LLM in Global Antitrust Law & Economics

 Comprehensive Course Offerings

 Scalia Law’s unparalleled faculty teaches a rich and diverse curriculum in the area of antitrust, as well as law and economics.
 To earn an LLM in Global Antitrust Law & Economics, students must complete 24 - 26 credit hours of coursework.
 Students may study full time and complete the program in one academic year, or part time for up to three years.
+Students have the opportunity to take the LLM on-campus or completely online.
 These hours will be made up of required courses and restricted electives.
 View the Curriculum section for full information on course offerings in the areas of antitrust law and economics, as well as the program of study for the LLM program.

 A Great Value